-- a) If a member of a team is obliged to retire during a match as the result of an accident which has been duly recognized by a medical representative of the FIE, the captain of his team may ask to put in a reserve to continue the match at the point where the competitor who was obliged to retire withdrew, even during a bout in progress. - b) However, a competitor who is thus replaced cannot again take his place in the team during the same match. - 7.
-If both a fencer and the reserve, if any, are forced to retire, or if a fencer is excluded, their team has lost the match. - 8.
+- a) If a member of a team is obliged to retire during a match as the result of an accident which has been duly recognized by a medical representative of the FIE, the captain of his team may ask to put in a reserve to continue the match at the point where the competitor who was obliged to retire withdrew, even during a bout in progress. - b) However, a competitor who is thus replaced cannot again take his place in the team during the same match.

+- a) If both a fencer and the reserve, if any, are forced to withdraw, and the team is therefore incomplete, it has lost the match and must withdraw from the competition.
+The team retains its place in the final ranking. - b) If a fencer is excluded during a team match, his/her team has lost the match and the team is excluded from the competition without any final ranking.
+Cf. t.160 - 8.
 When for any reason whatever a team does not complete an event in which it is taking part, the Bout Committee will apply the rules laid down for a competitor who does not complete an event in an individual competition, each team being considered in its entirety as being a single competitor. - 9.
-When a team fails to appear against another team it is considered: - a. as not completing the event in which it is taking part, if it has already fenced against another team (cf. 0.79); - b. as not competing at all in the event, if it is its first match.
+When a team fails to appear against another team it is considered: - a. as not completing the event in which it is taking part, if it has already fenced against another team (cf. o.79); - b. as not competing at all in the event, if it is its first match.